We surveyed 200+ security practitioners to discover the state of device management in 2022.

 # run `go run ./tools/redis-tests/tlsconnect.go -h` for the full list of supported flags

-The address of the Redis server which Fleet should connect to.
-Include the hostname and port.
+For the address of the Redis server that Fleet should connect to, include the hostname and port.

 redis: